 There is no single perfect test to diagnose macrosomia.
 A combination of a physical exam and using ultrasound measurements can help estimate the size of your baby.
 At best these are educated guesses, however, and no one knows for sure how big your baby will be until he or she is born!

 Many expectant mothers may think that a scheduled C-section is the best way to give birth if a large baby is suspected.
 However, we know that C-sections are not risk-free, and babies who are assumed to be big do not always turn out that way.
-In order to minimize unnecessary surgeries and to balance the risks and benefits to both mothers and babies, the American Congress of Obstetricians and Gynecologists (ACOG) does not recommend abandoning an attempt at a vaginal delivery until a baby is suspected to be 5,000 grams (or 11 pounds) or more in women who do not have diabetes.
+In order to minimize unnecessary surgeries and to balance the risks and benefits to both mothers and babies, the American College of Obstetricians and Gynecologists (ACOG) does not recommend abandoning an attempt at a vaginal delivery until a baby is suspected to be 5,000 grams (or 11 pounds) or more in women who do not have diabetes.

 Additionally, ACOG does not recommend inducing a woman early because of concerns of large size because undergoing an induction increases the chance of a woman needing a C-section.
 Studies have shown that in this scenario delivering earlier does not actually decrease any risks to the baby.
 In fact, babies who are induced in the early-term period actually are at increased risk for other issues.

 In the end, if you or your provider are concerned that your baby may be big, it is important to weigh the risks and benefits over your route and timing of delivery.
 Understanding that no test is perfect and that many women have given birth successfully to large babies are important points to keep in mind when deciding on how and when to meet your little one.

 - Macrosomia is the term used to described fetuses who are larger than average, or 9 pounds 15 ounces.